lsblakk/pystar/docs/badges/badge_djangoapp.rst

         </ul>

 #.
-The ``djanogo.template`` system uses dot-lookup syntax to access variable attributes.
+The ``django.template`` system uses dot-lookup syntax to access variable attributes.
-    Django's template language is a bit looser than standar python.
+    Django's template language is a bit looser than standard python.
     In pure Python, the ``.`` (dot) only lets you get attributes from objects, and we would need to use `[]` to access parts of ``list``, ``tuple`` or ``dict`` objects.